albertosaurus/pg_comment/README.markdown

 on the various elements of the schema.
 PgComment extends the migrations DSL with methods to set and remove comments on columns and tables.
 It also dumps those comments into your schema.rb.

-Obviously, only the PostgreSQL adapter is supported.
+Obviously, only the PostgreSQL adapter (ether 'pg' or 'activerecord-jdbcpostgresql-adapter') is supported.
 All bug reports are welcome.

-## NOTE:

-I'm deprecating this in favor of PgPower: https://github.com/TMXCredit/pg_power  It uses this db comment code, plus gives all sorts of other goodies like schemas and partial indexes.
-Since it uses this very code to support database comments, the comment syntax is 100% compatible.
-You should use PgPower unless it conflicts with your other gems or it's too heavyweight for your needs.

 ## Requirements